Derivatives of tan & sec — Graphical and Algebraic

 \[i\left[(e^{i\theta} + e^{-i\theta}) + i\,d\theta\,(e^{i\theta} - e^{-i\theta})\right]\]

-After careful algebra (dividing and dropping second-order terms), the result is:
+After careful algebra (dividing and discarding second-order terms), the result is:

 \[\tan(\theta + d\theta) - \tan\theta = \sec^2\theta \cdot d\theta\]

-This “infinitesimal substitution” method is very hands-on: you see exactly where each piece of the derivative comes from.
+This “infinitesimal substitution” method is quite explicit: one sees exactly where each component of the derivative originates.

 Explore – compare \(\tan(x)\) with its linear approximation at a point: